 The Hundredorum Rolls of 1273 listed Simon Aswald, Oxfordshire, 1273 and the Writs of Parliament of 1325 included John Oswald, Gloucestershire, 1325.

 Early History of the Oswould family

-Another 213 words (15 lines of text) covering the years 189 and are included under the topic Early Oswould History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oswould research.
+Another 107 words (8 lines of text) covering the years 189 and are included under the topic Early Oswould History in all our PDF Extended History products and printed products wherever possible.

 Oswould Spelling Variations

 In the Middle Ages, no real standards were established to judge the accuracy of spelling and translation.
 They were done mostly by ear and intuition, and enormous numbers of spelling variations were the unsurprising result.
 Oswould has appeared as Oswald, Oswalde, Oswold, Oswolde, Oswell and others.